HAPPY CHINESE NEW YEAR!

 I have hosted students from China a few times now.
 Each time, the girls marvel about our freedom of choice in our schooling and futures.
 Each girl had their futures picked for them by their parents.
 From the time they were young, they followed a strict school schedule to prepare them for their given professions.

 I’ve asked each one of them, upon first meeting, what they plan to do in schooling, because it consumes their life.
-Banker, engineer, accountant.
+Banker, engineer, accountant, family business.

 I am grateful to have the freedom to reach for the stars and to have them in my sights.

-Here is when I do a bit of self-promotion… I have written a clean women’s romance called Broken Smiles.
+Here’s when I do a bit of self-promotion… I have written a book called Broken Smiles. (clean romance.)
 Most of the setting is in China.
 Below are a few 5 star Amazon reviews, along with the purchase link:

 – “Broken Smiles has many wonderful things going on in this novel.
 The beautiful descriptive settings in places like China and Morocco, sweep you away as if you were there.
 Not only do you “see” what it would look like there, but you also learn many things about the culture.
 You can clearly see the large amount of research that Author Tara Mayoros has done in the writing of this book.”